 Lauren writes poetry and is learning to create art.
 When creating, she likes to bring others along for the journey.
 She is currently working on her Doctorate of Ministry in wellness, spirituality and expressive arts through St. Stephen’s College.
 Her undergraduate work was in Education at Simon Fraser University and she holds a Master of Arts in Public and Pastoral Leadership from Vancouver School of Theology.

-Her conference presentations and workshops have included Spiritual Storytelling; Therapeutic Arts; Four Quadrants of Wellness; Wellness, Spirituality and the Land; Grief, Loss and Self-Care; Complicated Grief; Julia Cameron’s Artists Way; Worth the Energy!
+Her conference presentations and workshops have included Spiritual Storytelling; Therapeutic Arts; Four Directions to Wellness; Wellness, Spirituality and the Land; Grief, Loss and Self-Care; Complicated Grief; Julia Cameron’s Artists Way; Worth the Energy!
 The Effects of Spiritual/Energy Healing Upon Spiritual Health; Opening the Circle: Advocating for and Supporting Greater Indigenous Participation in Spiritual Health/Care; Celebration of the Spirit: Renewal Through Spiritual Health; Spiritual Health in Palliative and End-of-Life Care; Relationship Violence with Elders and Elder Abuse; Smoking Cessation as a Feminist Act; Surviving Your Client’s Crisis; Super-Woman Syndrome; Assertiveness not Aggression; Taming Your Social Worker, The Joy Workshop, Stress Management.

 Awards received include the Northern Health Authority’s Charles Jago Award for Empathy, Golden Key Society Honorary Membership, Shooting Star Award (Volunteer PG), and recognition from the then-Ministry of Women’s Equality for work with women and their children on Haida Gwaii.